-Make-up Policy for Smartbook chapter questions, chapter quizzes, and other assignments: Announcements in Brightspace will provide specific details and due dates prior to the start of each week and each unit.
+Make-up Policy for Smartbook chapter questions, chapter quizzes, and other assignments: Announcements in Brightspace will provide specific details and due dates for each unit.
 Assignments and quizzes will not be available after the due date.
 You will not be allowed to make up any missed Smartbook chapter questions, however, at the end of the semester I will drop the two lowest grades from the Smartbook chapters.
 Students will be allowed to make up one missed assignment (other than the Smartbook questions).
-After using your one make-up, any additional assignments will receive a zero.
-To make up an assignment or quiz, you must send me a message asking for the make-up at least 48-hours before you need to take it, and you must make-up the assignment by the deadline for that unit exam.
-For example, if you miss Quiz 1, which is part of Unit 1, you must contact me at least 48 hours before, and make up that quiz before, the deadline for the Exam 1.
-From the Attendance policy in this syllabus: "If a student does not complete 80% of all assignments, he or she will be considered non-participating and may be dropped according to the guidelines of the attendance policy."
+After using your one make-up, any additional missed assignments will receive a zero.

-Make-up Policy for Exams: Announcements in Brightspace will provide specific details and due dates for each unit exam.
-Each exam will be available for an entire week.
-If you miss an exam you must make up that exam within one week of the missed deadline and you must message me to arrange for the make-up exam at least 48 hours before you need to take it.
-For example, if the deadline for Exam 1 is March 1 and you miss the exam, then you must contact me to make arrangements for the make-up test no later than March 5 and then take the make-up test before March 7.
+Make-up Policy for Unit Quizzes/Exams: Announcements in Brightspace will provide specific details and due dates for each unit exam.
+If you miss an exam you must contact me to schedule a makeup that exam.
+All makeup exams will be taken the week before Final Exams.
 Ten percentage points will be deducted from the make-up exam grade.
-From the Attendance policy in this syllabus: "...if a student fails to take an exam and does not contact the instructor and make up the exam within 1 week of the end of the exam, the student may be dropped according to the guidelines of the attendance policy."
+From the Attendance policy in this syllabus: "...if a student fails to take an exam and does not contact the instructor and make up the exam within 1 week of the end of the exam, the student may be dropped according to the quidelines of the attendance policy."